 Q: Do you sell any other Wild Blueberry products?

 A: My grandmother makes some pretty phenomenal jams that we sell at the farm – these are a best seller.
 Additionally, we distill our Wild Blueberries to make a type of brandy called Eau de Vie.
 The first year we did this we distilled 32,000 pounds of Wild Blueberries to test it out.
 Now, years in, we’re making gin – our lemon lavender blueberry flavoring is wonderful – as well as rum.
 Our distillery is called Blue Barren Distillery.

 Q: What makes the Wild Blueberry industry different than other Maine industries?

-A: The most enduring thing about this industry is that the berry is so unique – other types of farms have crops and hayfield, but Wild Blueberries only grow here and in parts of Eastern Canada.
-They’re so stunning with crimson leaves and blue berries, and such a unique blue colored food.
+A: The most enduring thing about this industry is that the berry is so unique – other types of farms have crops and hayfields, but Wild Blueberries only grow here and in parts of Eastern Canada.
+They’re so stunning with crimson leaves and blue berries, and such a unique blue-colored food.
 As one of the three berries native to North American, it’s Maine’s own berry and that’s what makes it special.

 Don’t miss out on a little piece of Maine magic when you’re in the Midcoast – stop by Brodis Blueberries and taste these tangy, native Maine Wild Blueberries as soon as they’re available in August!
 Learn more about Brodis Blueberries by following them on social media and checking out their website.